 Horizontal reference system

-Spatial data are expressed in latitude (φ) and longitude (λ) geographic coordinates in reference to a horizontal reference system.
+Spatial data are expressed in latitude and longitude geographic coordinates in reference to a horizontal reference system.

 The longitude is stored as a negative number to represent a position west of the prime meridian (0°).
 Latitude is stored as a negative number to represent a position south of the equator.

 Latitude and Longitude may also be stored as textual strings.
-This is required so that positions may be described in the exact format that they are described in the legal document (treaty or national legislation) they were extracted from.
-If a position is described in legal document in degrees, minutes and seconds then this description must be retained in the textual string as degrees, minutes and seconds because a conversion to decimal degrees would imply a transformation that would change the data from its legally defined value.
-The same latitude and longitude position may also be stored as a transformed point as a set of real numbers within a GIS system so that it can be used.
-That is, the values used in legal documents must be preserved, but points and other geometric primitives may have multiple representations.
+This is required so that positions may be described in the exact format that they are described in the source document (treaty or national legislation) they were extracted from.
+If a position is described in a source document in degrees, minutes and seconds then this description must be retained in the textual string as degrees, minutes and seconds because a conversion to decimal degrees would constitute a change in format from its defined value.
+The same latitude and longitude position may also be stored as a set of real numbers within a GIS system so that it can be used digitally.
+That is, the values used in a source documents must be preserved, but points and other geometric primitives may have multiple representations.

 Different reference systems are used by various nations.
-Since data may come from different legal sources such as different treaties, multiple coordinate reference systems may be used in the same dataset.
-Because the coastline and baseline are linked to the land, the reference systems used to define national sets of MLBs tend to be the land based reference systems that are associated with various continents and other land masses.
-International data may be referenced to a world reference system such as WGS84, but in such cases the transformations parameters to local land based reference systems may also be required.
+Since data may come from different sources such as different treaties, multiple coordinate reference systems may be used in the same dataset.

 MLB data is geographic data and therefore is not projected.